 Remote Utilities can only contact our servers to do one of these tasks:

 - Establishing a connection through our public Internet-ID servers.
 You don't have to use our public servers, it's just the default option for the Internet-ID connection type.
-You can always switch to a self-hosted server (a.k.a.
-RU Server), which is free.
+You can always switch to a free self-hosted server (RU Server).

 - Generating a free license key from within the program as described here.
 There is an alternative way to generate a free license that doesn't require the program to communicate with our server.

 - Sending an email with Host access credentials when the Generate Internet-ID and Send Internet-ID via email features are enabled during MSI Configuration.
 Alternatively, you can either ask the remote person to tell you the Internet-ID and password, or you can use the auto-import feature with the self-hosted server that will automatically add newly added Hosts to your address book.
 Note that for the auto-import feature to work you need to use address book sync through the self-hosted server.

 - Checking for updates.
 To disable checking for updates, open the Viewer, select Tools ➝ Options ➝ Update tab and select Never in the dropdown list.

 RU Server never sends any requests to our company's servers.
 It is entirely up to you where the server connects to and which ports are in use.
 We provide complete documentation for the RU Server here.